 Revised Procedures for Automatic Accounting Method Changes

-By Cesar Estrada, Senior Manager, Tax & Business
+By Cesar Estrada, Partner, Tax & Business Services

 Pursuant to Code § 446(e), taxpayers must obtain the IRS’s consent before changing a method of accounting for federal income tax purposes.
 There are two types of accounting method changes: automatic and nonautomatic.
 The former, which is generally not subject to a user fee, includes, but is not limited to, the following changes:

 - Change from a permissible to another permissible depreciation method